Skip to main content

 Docling cannot run inside a Docker container due to system-level dependencies, so you must manage it as a separate service on the host machine.
 For more information, see Stop, start, and inspect native services.

-This port is required to deploy OpenRAG successfully; don't use a different port.
+Port 5001 is required to deploy OpenRAG successfully; don't use a different port.
 Additionally, this enables the MLX framework for accelerated performance on Apple Silicon Mac machines.

 2. Confirm docling serve is running.